-For assistance with claims, billing, or member card questions, please call or write to AvMed Medicare Choice AvMed's Member Engagement Center.
+For assistance with claims, billing, or member card questions, please call or write to AvMed Medicare Premium Saver's Member Engagement Center.
 We will be happy to help you.

 Method AvMed's Member Engagement Center - Contact Information CALL 1-800-782-8633 Calls to this number are free.
 Representatives are available to assist you October 1-March 31, 8 am-8 pm, 7 days a week; April 1-September 30, 8 am-8 pm, Monday-Friday, 9 am-1 pm, Saturday.
 AvMed's Member Engagement Center also has free language interpreter services available for non-English speakers.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Representatives are available to assist you October 1-March 31, 8 am-8 pm, 7 days a week; April 1-September 30, 8 am-8 pm, Monday-Friday, 9 am-1 pm, Saturday.
 FAX 305-671-4736 WRITE AvMed, Inc. P.O.
-Box 569008 Miami, Florida 33256 WEBSITE https://www.avmed.org
+Box 569008 Miami, Florida 33256 WEBSITE www.avmed.org

-How to contact us when you are asking for a coverage decision about your medical care or Part D prescription drugs
+How to contact us when you are asking for a coverage decision or appeal about your medical care or Part D prescription drugs

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).